tjunruh/Stratego/README.md

 # Game Instructions

-One entering, you may need to widen the terminal to properly see the title.
+On entering, you may need to widen the terminal to properly see the title.
 To see controls pressing 'h' will disply controls in most cases.